From Deciding to Building

 2. Why the Specification Cannot Simply Be Executed

 The intuitive model of what happens next is execution: the specification is correct, delivery is the faithful carrying-out of it, and the work is to manage that carrying-out efficiently.
-This model is wrong, and the whole of the Deciding phase has been quietly arguing against it.
+This model is wrong, and the whole of the argument so far has been quietly arguing against it.

 A specification is a hypothesis.
 It is the organisation’s best current account of what should be built, and like every account it was assembled by people of bounded rationality, working from descriptions that were necessarily incomplete, inside a structure that shaped what they could consider.
 It will be partly wrong.
 This is not a failure of the deciding; it is the permanent condition of deciding, and the phase named it repeatedly.
 Schön called the alternative the swampy lowland, where real problems live and textbook procedures do not reach.
 Building is not the execution of a correct specification.
 It is the activity in which the specification meets reality and is corrected by it.